Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

 	mpirun -n 2 ./exaDEM wait.msp --omp-num-threads 2

-Picture at the end of the second step, the desposit is stable (i.e. no velocity):
+Picture at the end of the second step, the deposit is stable (i.e. no velocity):

 .. image:: ../_static/ExaDEM/step2-end.png
    :width: 600pt

-The step 3 consists in running the rotating drum simulation from timestep 1,400,000 (14s) to 5,000,000 (50s).
+Step 3 consists og running the rotating drum simulation from timestep 1,400,000 (14s) to 5,000,000 (50s).

 Initiate motion of your drum.
 You can determine the angular velocity using the Froude number and deduce the angular velocity from it.
 Fr = w^2 * R / g or w = sqrt(Fr * g / R).
-In our case, we desire a cascading behavior with a Froude number of 0.2, w = sqrt( 0.2 * 9.81 / 16 ) = 0.350178526 ~= 0.35 rad.s-1 .
+In our case, we desire a cascading behavior with a Froude number of 0.2, w = sqrt( 0.2 * 9.81 / 16 ) = 0.350178526 ~= 0.35 rad.s-1.

 .. code-block:: yaml